Core Workouts For Runners

-Our core muscles really are far more than just that magical six pack that people often crave.
-Getting ripped abdominals and a really pronounced six pack do not mean you have achieved what is necessary to gain proper core stability.
-It is the deeper muscles that need strengthening, and these include the transverse abdominis, external obliques, multifidus and pelvic floor muscles, all of which bring stability to the spine and help with good posture.
+Our core muscles are far more than just that magical six-pack that people often crave.
+Getting ripped abdominals and a pronounced six-pack does not mean you have achieved proper core stability.
+It is the deeper muscles that need strengthening.
+These include the transverse abdominis, external obliques, multifidus, and pelvic floor muscles.
+All of which brings stability to the spine and help with good posture.

 In many martial arts, it is the lower torso (in Chinese martial arts called the dantien) which is believed to create the body’s power.
-Neglecting it as runners will mean running is more of a challenge than it needs to be, and in the worst case scenario, other muscles take over the role which the core normally takes, leading to overuse injuries and frustrating breaks from training.
+Neglecting it as runners will mean running is more of a challenge than it needs to be.
+In the worst-case scenario, other muscles take over the role which the core normally takes.
+Leading to overuse injuries and frustrating breaks from training.

-Balance should always be the watchword when training, and if you are going to embark on a core workout regime, it must involve exercises to strengthen the deep abdominal muscles mentioned above, but also the muscles of the lower back and the glutes.
+If you are going to embark on a core workout regime, it must involve exercises to strengthen the deep abdominal muscles mentioned above, but also the muscles of the lower back and the glutes.
 These all play their part in attaining perfect and efficient running form.

 Core Workouts For Runners

-Many people do not realise that the glutes are important for running, and often this is because when they run, they are not recruiting this set of muscles.
+Many people do not realize that the glutes are important for running.
+Often this is because when they run, they are not recruiting this set of muscles.
 The problem is that failure to use them means you compensate by using others, such as the hamstrings, which can then get injured unnecessarily.

 The Exercise – Lie on your back with a neutral spine, which means that you do not want to flatten your back completely against the floor or mat, and also should not arch your lower spine.
-Just lie in a relaxed state, with your knees and feet aligned and shoulder width apart.
+Just lie in a relaxed state, with your knees and feet aligned and shoulder-width apart.
 The knees should be bent and feet flat on the floor.

 To perform the exercise, lift your hips off the floor and form a straight line from your knees to hips to lower back.
-Keep your shoulders on the floor, and do not over extend, otherwise you will be arching your lower back.
+Keep your shoulders on the floor, and do not overextend, otherwise you will be arching your lower back.

-The basic crunch is different to a sit-up in that the back does not leave the floor when it is performed properly.
-There are some basic rules to follow which make the exercise more effective, and more safe for you.
+The basic crunch is different from a sit-up in that the back does not leave the floor when it is performed properly.
+There are some basic rules to follow which make the exercise more effective, and safer for you.

 The Exercise – Lie on the floor and ensure you are relaxed as for the Bridge Exercise described previously.
 This means having a neutral back, with no arching and no straining to flatten the entire back into the floor.
-Again, the knees are bent with feet flat on the ground, about a hip width apart.
+Again, the knees are bent with feet flat on the ground, about a hip-width apart.

 Put your hands behind your neck and engage your core, by pulling in the belly button towards the spine and by lifting the pelvic floor muscles.
 Continue breathing normally.
 Then prepare by inhaling; as you exhale pull yourself up using your abdominals so that just your head and shoulders leave the floor.

 Remember to breathe: inhale to prepare, exhale on the way up, and inhale on the way back down.
-And do not allow your back to compress into the floor while doing this exercise, otherwise you are utilizing the back muscles rather than the abdominals.
+And do not allow your back to compress into the floor while doing this exercise, otherwise, you are utilizing the back muscles rather than the abdominals.

 Core Workouts For Runners of all Levels

 The same basic rules apply, but the shoulders are held off the ground with the core muscles activated throughout the routine.
-You then need to bring your left elbow to right knee, followed by right elbow to left knee and repeat.
+You then need to bring your left elbow to the right knee, followed by the right elbow to the left knee and repeat.

-4. Plank and Side Plank Exercises
+Plank and Side Plank Exercises

 The previous exercises are great for strengthening your core muscles using dynamic techniques.
-The Plank and Side Plank are also very effective for increasing core stability, but are more static in nature, relying on activating the core muscles while holding balancing positions.
+The Plank and Side Plank are also very effective for increasing core stability but are more static in nature, relying on activating the core muscles while holding balancing positions.